+Please note that this manual was produced by Campbell Scientific Inc. primarily for the North American market.
+Some spellings, weights and measures may reflect this.
 In addition, while most of the information in the manual is correct for all countries, certain information is specific to the North American market and so may not be applicable to European users.

-Differences include the U.S standard external power supply details where some information (for example the AC transformer input voltage) will not be applicable for British/European use.
-Please note, however, that when a power supply adapter is ordered it will be suitable for use in your country.
+Differences include the U.S. standard external power supply details where some information (for example the AC transformer input voltage) will not be applicable for British/European use.
+Please note, however, that when a power supply adapter is ordered from Campbell Scientific it will be suitable for use in your country.

-Reference to some radio transmitters, digital cell phones and aerials may also not be applicable according to your locality.
+Reference to some radio transmitters, digital cell phones and aerials (antennas) may also not be applicable according to your locality.
 Some brackets, shields and enclosure options, including wiring, are not sold as standard items in the European market; in some cases alternatives are offered.
-Details of the alternatives will be covered in separate manuals.